dydxprotocol/v4-documentation/pages/api_integration-trading/rate_limits.md

 ### Active Fields

-`max_stateful_orders_per_n_blocks`: How many stateful order attempts (successful and failed) are allowed for an account per N blocks.
+`max_stateful_orders_per_n_blocks`: How many stateful order **place** attempts (successful and failed) are allowed for an account per N blocks.
 Note that the rate limits are applied in an AND fashion such that an order placement must pass all rate limit configurations.

-`max_short_term_orders_and_cancels_per_n_blocks`: How many short term order place and cancel attempts (successful and failed) are allowed for an account per N blocks.
+`max_short_term_orders_and_cancels_per_n_blocks`: How many short term order **place and cancel** attempts (successful and failed) are allowed for an account per N blocks.
 Note that the rate limits are applied in an AND fashion such that an order placement must pass all rate limit configurations.

 ### Deprecated Fields